mrajashree/Webhook-blog/README.md

 # Webhooks

 ## Webhook-service
 Rancher has added a new feature in 1.4 for webhooks.
-Webhooks are a way of getting real time data of your application, and executing pre-defined actions for the application.
-All this is done without having to query the application periodically.
+Webhooks provide the application with real-time data.
+So your application doesn't have to keep polling for a particular event to occur.
+The webhook will notify your application once the event occurs and an action corresponding to the webhook will be executed.
 We have implemented webhooks with our new microservice, called webhook-service.
 Webhook-service has drivers defined for actions to be taken in case a particular event occurs.
 I will explain this using our current driver, scaleService.
 The driver scaleService is for scaling up and down of a service by a given number of containers.

 ### Creating a webhook
 Navigate to **API -> Webhooks** in the UI.
 This is where all the webhooks you create for the selected environment will be listed under `Receiver Hooks`</br></br>